kwynneellis/lets-go/README.md

 #### Find a local workout buddy today to motivate you to achieve your exercise goals.

 Not everyone is self-motivated to exercise and stay active.
-Let's Go enables it's users to pair up with a local workout buddy in their area to hold them accountable and motivate them.
+Let's Go enables its users to pair up with a local workout buddy in their area to hold them accountable and motivate them.

 *How it works - join someone else's workout*
 1. Browse the workouts